omarhimada/floes/README.md

 // Writing 3 documents a day -> numberOfBulkDocumentsToWriteAtOnce: ~1
 // tl;dr: use your head!

-// Write any remaining unwritten documents from the buffer (e.g.: call this once at the end of a very long loop to finish up) await _ordersFloe.WriteUnwritten<Order>();
+// Write any remaining unwritten documents from the buffer (e.g.: call this once after a very long loop to finish up) await _ordersFloe.WriteUnwritten<Order>();

 // Get an order